 1. Make sure all media have accessibility features.

-In addition, customers who are deaf or suffer from anxiety might find it more helpful to use chat options than to make calls.
+In addition, customers with hearing impairments or who suffer from anxiety might find it more helpful to use chat options than to make calls.

 2. Support mixed reality experiences

 Mixed reality is a fusion of the real and virtual worlds where physical and digital objects co-exist and interact in real time.
 Supporting such experiences could prove very useful for customers with disabilities.